Dax Shepard’s Honesty is By Far the Best Policy

 Indeed.
 That bout of absolute honesty may have saved Shepard’s life.
 It certainly led to his seeking and getting help.
 Help that preceded those 16 years of massive success — and complete sobriety.
 In fact, it’s fare to say Shepard may not have even achieved such tremendous success were it not for sobriety.
 He certainly wouldn’t have been able to handle it with such grace and charm.

-Has Dax Shepard’s honesty enabled him to entirely fix all that was broken?
-Perhaps not.
+Has Dax Shepard’s honesty enabled him to fix all that was broken?
+Perhaps not entirely.
 But it certainly gave him the strength and the wherewithal to check himself before completely wrecking himself.
 And what’s the big deal about a few cracks anyway?
 As Leonard Cohen so sublimely sang: “There’s a crack in everything, that’s how the light gets in.”

 Dax Shepard has shown us all how best to live with the cracks, and to enjoy all the light they allow in.
 And for that we all should be grateful.